The Future of

 - Co-design a suite of evidence-informed policy positions that could help deliver a more equitable and sustainable flourishing of creative, cultural and heritage ecosystem in all parts of the UK.

-We think the recommendations we have developed so far are sensible – proportionate to the obvious fiscal challenges of our time – but nonetheless seize the moment that commitments to further devolution provide us with.
+We’ve set out six new policy principles and made 20 policy recommendations that we believe are sensible and implementable – proportionate to the obvious fiscal challenges of our time – but that nonetheless seize the moment to recalibrate the ecosystem as devolution extends.

 This Microsite

-In Part 1, we define some of our key working terms and outline a rationale for the programme with a focus on how our ecosystem has factored into devolution policy so far.
+In Part 1, we define some of our key working terms and set out a rationale for the programme with a focus on how our sectors have factored into devolution policy so far.

-In Part 2, we outline the shape of the open policy development programme, share our research methodology and capture describe our engagement with ecosystem stakeholders.
+In Part 2, we outline the design of the open policy development programme, share our research methodology and describe our insight gathering activities.

-In Part 3, we share some of the key findings we have amassed so far.
+In Part 3, we share some of the key findings emerging from across the research and insight gathering phase and begin to analyse them.

-In Part 4, we lay out a suite of new policy principles and recommendations directed at different tiers of government and decision makers within the ecosystem.
+In Part 4, we lay out a suite of new policy principles and policy recommendations directed at different tiers of government and decision makers.

-In Part 5, we reveal a series of spin-out projects we’re working on that will see our recommendations extrapolated into immediate action.
+In Part 5, we propose a series of spin-out projects we’re working on that will see our recommendations extrapolated into immediate action.

 Acknowlegements